tunlusoy/Data-Science-Data-Sources/README.md

   - [Visualizing Economics](http://visualizingeconomics.com/): Data visualizations about the economy.

   - [Financial Times](https://markets.ft.com/data/): The Financial Times provides a broad range of information, news and services for the global business community.

+  - [Dow Jones Weekly Returns](http://archive.ics.uci.edu/ml/datasets/Dow+Jones+Index): Predicting stock prices is a major application of data analysis and machine learning.
+One relevant data set to explore is the weekly returns of the Dow Jones Index from the Center for Machine Learning and Intelligent Systems at the University of California, Irvine.

+  - [Lending Club](https://www.lendingclub.com/info/download-data.action): Lending Club provides data about loan applications it has rejected as well as the performance of loans that it issued.
+The free data set lends itself both to categorization techniques (will a given loan default) as well as regressions (how much will be paid back on a given loan).

 - Real Estate
     - [Joint Center for Housing Studies of Harvard University - LIRA](https://www.jchs.harvard.edu/research-areas/remodeling/lira): The Leading Indicator of Remodeling Activity (LIRA) provides a short-term outlook of national home improvement and repair spending to owner-occupied homes.
 The indicator, measured as an annual rate-of-change of its components, is designed to project the annual rate of change in spending for the current quarter and subsequent four quarters, and is intended to help identify future turning points in the business cycle of the home improvement and repair industry.
 Produced quarterly since 2007, the LIRA is released by the Remodeling Futures Program at the Joint Center in the third week after each quarter's closing.